Hispanos of New Mexico: United States governance

 After New Mexico's annexation and before statehood, Anglos called New Mexico's Hispanics "Mexicans", with little distinction being made from those who lived south of the border.
 The loss of land, the encroachment of Anglos and ensuing conflict led to a growth in ethnic identity among New Mexican Hispanos.
 At the same time, economic growth led to Hispanos' being brought into the American cash economy, whereas previously most rural Hispanos lived at a subsistence level.
 Many Hispanos ended up moving to other areas as migrant laborers to be able to support their families.
 With the development of the curio market in the early 20th century, others were able to employ traditional crafts, such as weaving, to supplement their income.

 In January 1912, New Mexico became an American state, and Anglophones eventually became the majority population.
 The state's Hispanos became an economically disadvantaged population, becoming virtual second-class citizens compared to the Anglos.
 The Hispanos suffered discrimination from Anglophone Americans, who also questioned the loyalty of these new American citizens.
 The cultures of Hispanos and immigrant Anglophones eventually mixed to some degree, as was the case with immigrants in other parts of the United States.

 The United States and the New Mexico State governments tried to incorporate the Hispanos into mainstream American life.
-Examples of this include: is the mixing of Hispanos' images with American patriots' symbols, the first translation of the national anthem into Spanish, and the recruitment of numerous Hispanos ranchers, horsemen, and farmers to fight for the U.S. in both the Spanish American and First World wars.
+Examples of this include: is the mixing of Hispanos' images with American patriots' symbols, the first translation of the national anthem into Spanish, and the recruitment of numerous Hispanos ranchers, horsemen, and farmers to fight for the U.S. in both the Spanish–American War and the First World War.
 One early contribution by the Hispanos to American society was their support for women's suffrage.
 Contributions from both sides helped to improve the conditions of citizenship in the community, but social inequality between the Anglos and Hispanos remained.

 Anglos and Hispanics cooperated because both prosperous and poor Hispanics could vote and they outnumbered the Anglos.
 Around 1920, the term "Spanish-American" replaced "Mexican" in polite society and in political debate.
 The new term served the interests of both groups.
 For Spanish speakers, it evoked Spain, not Mexico, recalling images of a romantic colonial past and suggesting a future of equality in Anglo-dominated America.
 For Anglos, on the other hand, it was a useful term that upgraded the state's image, for the old image as a "Mexican" land suggested violence and disorder, and had discouraged capital investment and set back the statehood campaign.
 The new term gave the impression that Spanish-Americans belonged to a true American political culture, making the established order appear all the more democratic.